adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

 Sometimes it is necessary to list the available tests in a program before running them so that a filter may be applied if needed.
-Including the flag `--gtest_list_tests` overrides all other flags and lists tests in the following
+Including the flag `--gtest_list_tests` overrides all OTHER flags and lists tests in the following
 format:

 ```none